dlhamilton/Bomb-Catcher/README.md

 - I have tested that the sorts for high scores work correctly.
 - I have tested that the user can add a high score to local storage.
 - I have tested sound plays at the correct time during the game
+- I have tested the bombs change colour when ignited
+- I have tested that the eplode image appears when a bomb explodes
+- I have tested that pressijg or tapping a bomb defuses it

 This is a sample of shots of what the site looks like on different devices.